 Foliage for Flower Arrangements

-Often as lovely as the flowers, foliage can play a major role in creating a striking composition
+Often as lovely as the flowers, foliage can play a major role in creating a striking composition.
+We take a look at 16 types of greenery for flower arrangements.

 We flower arrangers and gardeners know that any bouquet appears more gardenesque with foliage integrated into the arrangement.
 It simply seems more natural to retain a flower’s foliage or use it in some way rather than discard it.
 I often make rose arrangements in a floral foam ring and use the foliage of the roses as a filler.
 It’s a little tedious and time consuming to put the leaves into picks and incorporate them into the arrangement, but the effect is more desirable.